 There are more forms of the plant for medical purposes such as powdered seeds, okra peels and what are we interested in – okra water.

-The typical use of the okra is a thickening agent in soups, that is because it has ooey-gooey texture.
+The typical use of okra as a thickening agent in soups, that is because it has an ooey-gooey texture.

 One Cup of Raw Okra Contains

 - 57 milligrams of magnesium;

 - 30 calories or 3 grams of dietary fiber;